lugo7/Memory-game/README.md

 #Simon-Says-Clone

 A small vanilla JavaScript clone of the classic Simon Says memory game.
-What's your high score?